MicrosoftDocs/learn/learn-pr/wwl-data-ai/responsible-content-safety/includes/2-what-is-content-safety.md

 Social interaction is increasingly a part of many digital spaces.
 Genuine user-generated content is seen as independent and trustworthy, and used alongside advertising and marketing.
 Different industries are encouraging their customers to connect with each other and their brand.

-Harmful content has many negative affects.
+Harmful content has many negative effects.
 It damages trusted brands, discourages users from participating in online forums, and can have a devastating impact on individuals.

 Azure AI Content Safety is designed to be used in applications and services to protect against harmful user-generated and AI-generated content.